BHS Course Catalog

 If you are considering a program offered through the Fox Valley Career Center for next year, please read the following before making your decision.
-The Fox Valley Career Center offers a variety of specialized vocational courses and program that its individual member schools are unable to support on their own.
-Click here to visit the FVCC website and here for the Course Catalog.
+The Fox Valley Career Center offers a variety of specialized vocational courses and programs that its individual member schools are unable to support on their own.
+Click here to visit the FVCC website and for the Course Catalog.

-Batavia High School’s affiliation with the Center represents a significant financial commitment on the part of School District.
+Batavia High School’s affiliation with the Center represents a significant financial commitment on the part of the School District.
 Therefore, before enrolling in a Fox Valley Career Center course we ask that you consider the following:

 - FVCC programs run for the entire school year.

 - You may not drop a course during the year.

 - Transportation will be provided for on-site courses

 - The bus is an extension of Batavia High School and the same behavior expectations listed in the Batavia High School Student Handbook are thus in effect.